temptemp3/beard.sh/README.md

 ## quickstart

-Run the script bellow and give it a name.
+Run the script below and give it a name.
 That's it.

 ```
 {